ThinkDataEd/student/docs/unit2/lesson5.md

     100. Graphing – dotPlots, histograms

-2. Explain that all of these tools help us describe data to someone who may not actually be viewing it.
+2. All of these tools help us describe data to someone who may not actually be viewing it.
 Today, we will explore another way to summarize and describe data to others with the use of another type of statistical plot that involves breaking data up into distinct pieces: a **boxplot**.

-3. For the next activity, students will need to carry their DS journals and a pen with them.
+3. For the next activity, you will need your DS journals and a pen.

-4. Instruct students to stand up and move their chairs away from the longest wall in the classroom.
-Ask them to line up against the wall (in no particular order).
+4. You will have to go to your kitchen area at home and gather food containers (plastic, canned or glass bottles) of different sizes and heights.
+They do not have to be empty (check your refrigerator, cabinets, under the sink).
+Place all the food containers that you have gathered on top of the counter or table.You will need at least 19 of them.

-    **<u>Note:</u>** If there isn’t enough room for everyone to line up together inside the classroom, you may do this activity outside along a building wall.
+    **<u>Note:</u>** If there isn’t enough food containers, you may use also check your laundry area.

-5. Say, “I want to know which person represents the typical height of students in our class.
-Can I tell by looking at the line as it currently stands?
-How would I be able to tell?”
-Students should discuss with a partner.
+5. After you have gathered all the food containers and by just looking as they currently stand, will you be able to tell which of them represents the typical height of food containers in your home?
+How would you be able to tell?”

-6. Ask students to share their discussions.
-Call on students to contribute to what has been shared if needed.
-Guide students to see that organizing the data (in other words, themselves) can give you a visual for their heights.
-Then tell them to line up in height order from shortest to tallest along the wall.

-7. Once students are arranged (and this may take a little time—allow students to develop their own algorithm for finding the ordering), ask them how they might be able to describe their distribution of heights. <span style="color:grey">***Possible answers include: mean, median, MAD.***</span>
+  100. Do a Quickwrite on your DS Journal on how you will be able to "spot" a better visual for the heights of the food containers.

+6. Line the food "bottles" up in height order from shortest to tallest.

+7. Once you have arranged them, how do you describe the distribution of heights.
+Is there any trend that you are observing?

-8. Ask them to split themselves into two groups, one half that is taller and one half that is shorter, and have them decide which student represents the class’s median height.
+8. Split the your distribution into two groups, one half that is taller and one half that is shorter, and decide which "bottle" or can represents the median height.

-9. Have the median student stand next to the wall directly in front of the poster paper.

-    **Advanced preparation required:** Before class begins, tape a piece of poster paper, approximately 3-4 feet long, vertically to a wall in the classroom.
-The students will be creating a plot using lines drawn at certain students’ heights.
+9. Tape a piece of paper, vertically to a wall in your kitchen.
+Place the "median" container stand next to the wall directly in front of the paper.
+You will be creating a plot using lines drawn at certain heights.

-10. Draw a horizontal line on the poster paper to mark the location of the median by having the actual student stand in front of the poster paper so you can mark his/her exact height.
-Be sure to label this point as the median and include the student’s actual height, in inches.
+10. Draw a horizontal line on the poster paper to mark the location of the median.
+Be sure to label this point as the median and include the container's actual height, in centimeters.

-11. Next, ask the two halves to split again, so there are now four groups of students.
+11. Next, split the two halves to again, so there are now four groups of containers.

 12. The breaks between each group are called **quartiles** because they break the data into four groups (*quartile* comes from the Latin word *quartus*, which is also the root of the Spanish word